 Brie comes from the Gallic word "briga" meaning "height".
 Indeed, to the south of the town, the hilly plateau rises to an altitude of 60 m, one of the highest points in the Royan region.
 It dominates the Fondevine stream, the natural border of the town.

-The town of Brie-sous-Mortagne has always been turned towardsagriculture which is still the main activity today.
+The commune of Brie-sous-Mortagne has always turned towards theagriculture which is still the main activity today.
 Vines alternate with fields, grapes with cereals.
 In the Middle Ages, a large fair was held in the town. old windmill towers on the heights of the town testify to the past cereal vocation of the town.
 Certain names of localities (“le Grand Moulin”, “le Petit Moulin”) are not misleading.
 If there are few left today and none in operation, it is enough to imagine a time when the heights of Brie-sous-Mortagne were covered with mills like the giants of Don Quixote.

 To the north, the Lande forest borders the Seudre, which here is no more than a simple trickle of fresh water.
 This wood is dotted with small ponds called "the clones".